Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Notify me either way

-It's risky to arrange with others to notify you (by text or voice) if X occurs, or not to notify you if Y occurs.
+It's risky to arrange with others to notify you (by text or voice) if X occurs, or not to notify you at all if Y occurs.
 Instead, arrange for them to notify you either way.

 One problem with no-notification-if-Y is that no notification is indistinguishable from other ways you could fail to be notified.
 For example, the notification text or email might not go through.
 Or your partner might have forgotten to tell you that X occurred.
 Or you might have forgotten to check your messages.
 Or a million other things.